 1. The relevance of Cloud services

 Over the next few years the adoption of cloud-based services for running corporate applications will continue.
 While such tools bring great benefits to businesses, they will need effective solutions to manage their data securely because, if not configured properly they could expose their assets and those of their customers.
 With the growing adoption of containers (within a security model in DevOps we have already mentioned), it will be essential to manage this type of information well and protect it from any kind of attack.
-One of the most accessible alternatives may be solutions based on homomorphic encryption and hardware security modules (HSMs), such as BlackICE Connect, which allow operations in the cloud with encrypted data in the encrypted domain.
+One of the most accessible alternatives may be solutions based on homomorphic encryption and hardware security modules (HSMs), such as BlackIce Connect which enable to operate with cryptographic keys and digital certificates protected by cloud-based HSMs.

 2. Improve security on IoT devices

 If in previous years the main objective was to try to protect security holes in WIFI or Bluetooth networks, now the challenge is to deal with attacks on IoT devices (integrated in drones, critical infrastructures, vehicles, or household appliances for example).
 Suppliers will have to address these security issues directly from the conceptualization and design stage or risk serious commercial and legal problems.
 As for this issue Gradiant has been able to take advantage of its experience in embedded systems and wireless communications to apply this paradigm of IoT in cases of real use, in which security plays a very important role.

 3. Phishing and third-party data management